Calculating the ROI of CX: Complete Guide 2023 [Includes spreadsheets]

 Since the NPS increased and the number of Promoters increased by 7 percentage points to 32,080, they are now generating more referrals, a total of 1604.

-That’s exactly 50%, and significant reduction in costs required to replace churned customers.
+That’s exactly 50%, and a significant reduction in costs required to replace churned customers.

 In this scenario, the value of the CX program is almost $800,000.

-Chapter 7: Key take-aways when it comes to calculating ROI of CX
+Chapter 7: Get the full guide to calculating the ROI of CX!